Vendor management is a discipline that enables organizations to control costs, drive service excellence and

 Inflationary times add complexity when negotiating with vendors over pricing of IT contracts and renewals.

-CIOs and their teams need a negotiation strategy and playbook to optimize deals and must insist on price transparency.
+CIOs and their teams need a negotiation strategy and playbook to optimize deals and must insist on price

 Use cost modeling to add rigor and power to your negotiating position as inflation hits IT contracts.